DavesCodeMusings/arrl-question-pool/README.md

 Please Note:

 * The copyright of the original documents is stated as Public Domain.
 The reformatted and highlighted documents you'll find here are public domain as well.
-* The study notes are mine.
+* The study notes in the General Pool are mine.
 I'm studying for my exams too.
 I might have some incorrect information in here.
 Double-check everything.
+* The Extra Pool formatting and highlighting is still in progress and in incomplete at this time.